 Carpal tunnel syndrome (CTS) is a well-known manifestation of dialysis related amyloidosis, mainly caused by the deposition of β2- microglobulin in the carpal tunnel.
 It is considered as the most common mononeuropathy in endstage renal disease (ESRD) patients [1,2].
 A long duration of hemodialysis (HD) as well as increased plasma beta-2-microglobulin (BMG) are believed to play an important role in its development in HD patients [3].
 Nevertheless, the exact causes leading to CTS occurrence remain unclear.
 Diagnosis is based on both clinical signs and nerve conduction findings.
 Dialysis improvement and renal transplantation represent the best prevention while surgery remains the most performed curative treatment [4].
 Although hemodialysis practice has witnessed big advances with the use of high efficiency biocompatible membranes and a high-water quality, cases of CTS are still observed in patients.

-The aim of this study was to assess the prevalence of CTS and factors associated to its occurrence in our chronic HD patients.
+The aim of this study was to assess the prevalence of CTS and factors associated with its occurrence in our chronic HD patients.

 Patients and Methods